BillyHasman/CashierApp-nextJS/README.md

 4. Set up Tailwind CSS by creating the configuration file:

-    bash
     npx tailwindcss init

-    Tailwind should be set up in your globals.css file: bash
+Tailwind should be set up in your globals.css file:

     css
     @tailwind base;
     @tailwind components;